 The font used in the logo is roughly similar to Cleargothic Pro Xbold by SoftMaker and Brothers Bold by Emigre, but it has significant differences.
 Designers gave the letters unique shapes to achieve a vintage effect, aiming to blend authenticity with a modern style.

 The dark red color is less expressive and aggressive than in the previous version.
 It lacks the passion that reflects the intense emotions of fast riding.
-The new shade evokes a sense of restrained love for motorcycles, subtly reminding us of driving safety.
-Nevertheless, it remains red—the color of adrenaline, vitality, energy, and movement.
+The new shade evokes a sense of restrained love for motorcycles, subtly reminding us of the importance of driving safety.
+Nevertheless, it remains red, the color of adrenaline, vitality, energy, and movement.